JuryAndrea/GNN-s/README.md

 ### Introduction
 This repository has the goal to reproduce the Anti-Symmetric DGN architecture and compare it with other standard convolutional graph model such as DGN, GAT, GCN and GGNN.
 A-DGN was developed by Alessio Gravina, Davide Bacciu and Claudio Gallicchio (https://openreview.net/forum?id=J3Y7cgZOOS).

+:warning: This repository was created for the Graph Deep Learning course project.
+:no_entry_sign: It is not intended for reuse.
+:heart: Special thanks to my team [Christian Altrichter](https://github.com/Altricch) and [Francesco Huber](https://github.com/Frakk0) for their contributions.

 ### Requirements
 We assume Miniconda/Anaconda is installed.